merin86/planbrella/README.md

 ## Acknowledgment

+- I would like to thank my mentor, Jubril Akolade, for all the help he has given me.

 - I want to thank the tutor (Roman) who helped me fix the "bug" that caused problems when I tried to open my APIView via Heroku.

 - I also want to thank the tutor (Thomas) who helped me when I was deploying the unified application to Heroku.

+For help with manual testing:

+- Annika Magnusson
+- Cecilia Magnusson